This blog is for you if,

 you want to understand what separates a novice from an expert

 For example, in a hotel, I would buy the banquet dinner but I don’t want flowers on the table, chair covers, candles, etc, because I would save cost by not having them.
 In these situations, because the bulk of your revenue comes from the banquet dinner, you would be tempted to say, “Ok, lets go for it.”

 Well, technically you are right on the revenue part, but in the long run, everything about this decision is wrong.
 This is how a novice makes a decision.

 What is wrong with this decision?

-Here is a what I learnt from one of my leader Mr. David Mansfield now, Area Vice President, Operations Dubai Hotels at Hyatt International South West Asia LTD.
+Here is a what I have learnt from one of my leaders, Mr. David Mansfield, Area Vice President, Operations Dubai Hotels at Hyatt International South West Asia LTD.

 That statement is engraved in my head..
-I now make all my decisions based on what speaks of my brand and yes, in that process many times decline work too.
+I now make all my decisions based on what speaks of my brand and yes, by that process, I have many times declined work too.

-An obvious question would be, what can we do to accelerate the growth of novices to experts ?
+An obvious question would be, what can we do to accelerate the growth of novices to experts?
 Well, start with Leadership Storytelling where leaders talk about their experiences and how they make decisions.
-There is also a fabulous training program focussed on accelerating growth of novices to become experts called Shadow Box
+There is also a fabulous training programme that’s focussed on accelerating growth of novices to become experts, called Shadow Box.

 for a short term gain, do not bastardise your brand